Last Updated on October 4, 2023 by Editorial Team

 Designing an IEP is done by evaluating the challenges faced by students along with the strengths they exhibit and then incorporating the support and services provided to them.
 There are various people involved in this program who perform different roles that make the program work.
-These include the student, parents or guardians, general educator or teacher, special educator or teacher, school district representative results interpreter, outside specialists or advocates.
-There can be additional members as well such as a translator, a friend, or transition services expert.
+These include the student, parents or guardians, general educator or teacher, special educator or teacher, school district representative, results interpreter, outside specialists, or advocates.
+There can be additional members as well such as a translator, a friend, or a transition services expert.

 What does the IEP team look like?

-An IEP team consists of many members, some can vary and some must be present in it.
-From the student to the special educator and people who handle the logistics of the program are all one unit.
+An IEP team consists of many members, some can vary and some must be present it.
+From the student to the special educator the people who handle the logistics of the program are all one unit.
 The members of an IEP team and their roles and responsibilities are discussed below.

 1. The student

 The student must be included in IEP meetings if they are 14 or older.
 This ensures that their opinion is validated and they can have a say in the strategies underlying the IEP.
-From the beginning itself, parents and teachers must emphasize the significance of the students vocalizing and advocating their needs and their goals.
+From the beginning, parents and teachers must emphasize the significance of the students vocalizing and advocating their needs and their goals.

 The more the student’s needs and goals are put forward and paid heed to, the more the program will be personalized to them and be modulated in a way that benefits them.
-The student’s participation in the IEP is quite vital in the way that the purpose of the program is to benefit the student and their career, for which their requirements and feedback is important.
+The student’s participation in the IEP is quite vital in the way that the purpose of the program is to benefit the student and their career, for which their requirements and feedback are important.

 2. Parents or Guardians

 Parents, being the child’s first and foremost advocate, are key members of the IEP team.
-They know the child the best and can provide appropriate insight about its strengths, needs and challenges faced so that the program suits the child perfectly.
+They know the child the best and can provide appropriate insight about its strengths, needs, and challenges faced so that the program suits the child perfectly.